-205. [101] Introduction to Physical Geography.
+205 [101].
+Introduction to Physical Geography.
 Credit 3 hours.
 Prerequisites: Geography 103 or consent of the Department Head.
-A survey of earthsun relationships, elements of weather and climate, climatic regions, landforms, vegetation, and soils of the earth.
+A survey of earth-sun relationships, elements of weather and climate, climatic regions, landforms, vegetation, and soils of the earth.

-301. Geography of Europe.
+- 301. Geography of Europe.
 Credit 3 hours.
-A regional treatment of the continent, emphasizing both cultural and physical factors.
+A regional treatment of the continent, emphasizing both cultural and physical factors. - 322.
+Geography of Louisiana.
+Credit 3 hours.
+A regional treatment of the state, emphasizing both physical and cultural factors.

+400/500.
+Independent Study.
 Credit 1-3 hours.
 Prerequisite: Permission of the instructor and the Department Head and Junior standing.
 Student works with an instructor on a one-to-one basis and prepares a research report on an appropriate topic.
 May be repeated in one to three hour credits for a total of 6 hours.
 New materials are investigated in each repeat.

-401/501.
-[401UG] Historical Geography of the United States.
+401/501 [401UG].
+Historical Geography of the United States.
 Credit 3 hours.
 Prerequisite: Junior standing, or consent of the instructor.
 An historical study of the changing geographic aspects of the land area of the United States from the pre-Columbian era to the present.
-Emphasis is placed upon the sequence of land occupation and utilization in various regions of the country.
-Especially recommended to teachers of the social studies.
+Emphasis is placed upon the sequence of land

+- occupation and utilization in various regions of the country.
+Especially recommended to teachers of the social studies. - 402/502 [402UG].
+Geography of United States and Canada.
-402/502.
-[402UG] Geography of Anglo-America.

 Credit 3 hours.
-A regional treatment of the area, emphasizing both physical and cultural factors.
+Prerequisites: Junior standing or consent of instructor.
+A regional treatment of the area, emphasizing both physical and cultural factors. - 410.
+Cultural Geography.

-405/505.
-The North American Indian.

 Credit 3 hours.
-Prerequisites: Anthropology 101, Junior standing, or permission of instructor.
-Also offered as Anthropology 405/505.
-A course dealing with the American Indian from the time of his arrival in the New World to the present.
-In considering the pre-Columbian period, emphasis is placed upon the cultural development of various Indian groups relative to the geographic environment.
-Study of the post-Columbian period is directed primarily at investigating the relationships of the Indian to the modern social system.
-May not be used for credit with Anthropology 405/505.

-410. Cultural Geography.

-Credit 3 hours.
 Prerequisites: Geography 103 and Junior standing or consent of the instructor.
-A study of man-land relationships, with emphasis on the distribution of peoples and variations in cultural landscapes.

-431/531.
-World Regional Geography I.

-Credit 3 hours.
+A study of man-land relationships, with emphasis on the distribution of peoples and variations in cultural landscapes. - 431/531.
+World Regional Geography I. Credit 3 hours.
 Prerequisite: Junior standing.
 A regional geography of the developed, industrial world, including Europe, the former Soviet Union, Anglo-America, Australia, and Japan.
-Especially recommended for elementary and secondary school teachers.
+Especially recommended for elementary and secondary school teachers. - 432/532.

-432/532.
 World Regional Geography II.
 Credit 3 hours.
 Prerequisite: Junior standing.
 May be scheduled prior to or without Geography 431.
 A regional geography of the less-developed world, including Latin America, Africa, and parts of Asia.
-Especially recommended for elementary and secondary school teachers.
+Especially recommended for elementary and secondary school teachers. - 495/595.
+Special Topics Seminar.
+Credit 3 hours.
+Prerequisites: Junior standing and consent of instructor.
+An in-depth study of selected topics in Geography that are not covered in existing courses.
+May be repeated for a total of six credit hours if content is different.